The Orielles: Career

 On October 7, 2022, the band released their third album, Tableau, on Heavenly Records.
 The band describe the album as "an experimental double album", and it was self-produced in collaboration with Joel Anthony Patchett.

+Again on Heavenly Records they released in March 2026 their fourth album „Only You Left“.
+The eleven tracks are roughly bound by a central polarity of “wood versus metal”.